Scan-o-Matic/scanomatic/README.md

 * `scan-o-matic_as_service_check` script should allow for reboot as well
 * Fixture creation image selection should allow to select file on server as well as uploading image
 * Fixture creation should have magnification of what is hovered.
+* Scan.instructions could include more scanner information such as actual `scanimage` argument string used.
+* Gridding could attempt to use heuristics or history about grids to assist gridding and/or warn users
+* Add 16 BIT image scanning?